Integrable measure equivalence rigidity of right-angled Artin groups via quasi-isometry: Introduction

 If there exists an $(L^1,L^0)$-measure equivalence coupling from $H$ to $G$, then $G$ and $H$ are commensurable up to a finite kernel. \end{corintro}

 This is perhaps the first instance where passing through quasi-isometry is key for obtaining rigidity results on the side of (integrable) measure equivalence.

-\begin{rk} The conclusion of Corollary~\ref{corintro:rigidity} is false whenever the defining graph of $G$ contains an induced square in view of \cite[Theorem~1.8]{Hua-QI}.
+\begin{rk} The conclusion of Corollary~\ref{corintro:rigidity} is false whenever the defining graph of $G$ contains an induced square in view of \cite[Theorem~1.8]{Hua-QI} (regardless of whether $\Out(G)$ is finite or not).
 In this case, the universal cover $X$ of the Salvetti complex of $G$ contains a subcomplex which is a product of two trees.
 An appropriate irreducible lattice acting on this product of trees can then be extended to a cocompact lattice in $\Aut(X)$ that is not commensurable to $G$ even up to a finite kernel. \end{rk}